 Tips and highlights for a gay city weekend in New York City during World Pride 2019, the biggest gay pride event ever to commemorate the Stonewall Riots in 1969.
 A Weekend in New York City – We must admit that this has been on our gay travel to-do list for a long time.
 But there is hardly a better year to plan a visit to New York than the anniversary year of the LGBTQ+ community’s first uprisings at the Stonewall Inn on Christopher Street.
-And so we follow in the footsteps of LGBTQ+ activists around the city of New York, visiting various gayborhoods, lesbian and gay bars and transform our city break New York into a small exploration trip on the eve of the World Pride event on the last weekend of June 2019.
+And so, we follow in the footsteps of LGBTQ+ activists around the city of New York, visiting various gayborhoods, lesbian and gay bars and transform our city break to New York into a small exploration trip near the World Pride event on the last weekend of June 2019.

 Gay-friendly Hotel The Bernic in New York City

 Day 1 – We spent the four nights of our trip to the East Coast of the United States in Manhattan, the beating heart of New York City.
 Surrounded by the waters of the Hudson and the East River, breathtakingly high skyscrapers shoot up in the air making it difficult for the sun to reach the streets.
 And here, in the middle of the Midtown East skyscrapers, we checked in at our modern hotel The Bernic Hotel New York City Midtown East.
 Our suite on the 10th floor had not only one but actually two balconies from where we could spot one of New York’s main landmarks: the iconic silver-shining Chrysler Building.